Rianto21/Rianto21/README.md

 I'm new to programming and want to learn much more about programming and algorithm.
 Currently I'm a college student at Faculty of Computer Science Jember University, Indonesia.
 So that's it, good luck and until next time see you!

-- 🌱 I’m currently learning CPP and GODOT
+- 🌱 I’m currently learning BackEnd
 - 👯 I’m looking to collaborate on Competitive Programming Partner
 - 🤔 I’m looking for help with 2D/3D Game Art
-- 💬 Ask me about Competitive Programming and Stuff
+- 💬 Ask me about BackEnd Stuff
-- 📫 How to reach me: IG @orytomikli
+- 📫 How to reach me: IG @oryto21
 - ⚡ Fun fact: Like to talk about stars

 ## Connect with me: